Can You Hire an Attorney If You Are at Fault For A Car Accident?

 Brian White | January 3, 2019 | Auto Accidents

 Hiring an attorney after any type of car accident is a good idea, regardless of who was at fault.
-It may be difficult to prove fault in some accidents when both parties are partially to blame, and a Houston car accident attorney can help navigate complex car accident claims for a party on either side of the table.
+It may be difficult to prove fault in some accidents when both parties are partially to blame, and an attorney can help navigate complex car accident claims for a party on either side of the table.
 An injured victim without representation may undervalue the claim and end up with less compensation than an attorney could secure.
 An at-fault driver will want to hire an attorney to minimize his or her liability and potentially prove the plaintiff’s fault in the matter.

 What is Comparative Negligence in Houston Car Accidents?

 Texas is one of many states that follow comparative negligence laws.
 These laws allow plaintiffs to recover damages after car accidents even if they were partially to blame for causing those accidents.
 Texas law stipulates that a plaintiff receives compensation diminished in proportion to his or her fault percentage, so long as his or her fault does not exceed the fault of the defendant or defendants in the claim.

 Imagine a driver suffers about $10,000 in damages from a car accident with a driver who ran a red light and files a lawsuit against that driver, but the injured driver was speeding through the intersection where the accident occurred.
 In this situation, the driver who ran the red light would be clearly more responsible for the accident, but the fact that the plaintiff was speeding may lead the jury to assign a fault percentage to the plaintiff.
 If the jury finds the plaintiff 25% at fault, he or she would still be able to secure compensation for the claim, but the case award reduces by 25%, for a net total of $7,500 instead.

 Does Comparative Negligence Still Matter With Multiple Defendants?